 The Tomorrow War

 I had the absolute thrill of designing the menacing White Spikes for 'The Tomorrow War.'
 Back in early 2019, I had the pleasure of collaborating for several weeks with director Chris McKay and production designer Peter Wenham.
-To my sheer delight, my design was chosen for the film, even though I had no prior knowledge of other talented designers independently exploring various alien concepts.
-Subsequently, my designs came to life in a collaborative effort with the teams at Weta Digital, Luma Pictures, Framestore, Method Studios, and Spectral Motion.
+I laid the groundwork for the design, and later the aliens came to life through a collaborative effort among the teams at Weta Digital, Luma Pictures, Framestore, Method Studios, and Spectral Motion.

 The Tomorrow War